balena-io-modules/sys-class-rgb-led/README.md

 An `AnimationFunction` is a function that takes a timestamp in seconds as parameter and returns a `Color`.

 `Animator` accepts a second optional `frequency` parameter, the default value is 10Hz.

+Check the `example.ts` file for a 16 rgb led rainbow animation